syncthing/docs/advanced/folder-uselargeblocks.rst

 Compatibility
 -------------

-Large blocks can be enabled in Syncthing version 0.14.48 and newer.

 Syncthing version 0.14.46 and newer will accept and handle files with large blocks, regardless of whether large blocks are enabled on that device.